-When you build an app using the Amazon Drive API you need to submit a request to have your app whitelisted.
+When you build an app using the Amazon Drive API you need to submit a request to have your app put on an allow list.
 During this process you need to provide details about your app, whether you need read and/or write access, and the type of content you want to have access to in a customer account such as images, videos, or documents.
 During the app review process we will verify your app has requested the appropriate permissions.

 Your app can have read, write, or read and write access.
 We require you never request more access than your app needs to operate.
 Read access let’s your app download the contents from a customer account whereas write access lets your app upload, modify and trash content.
 If your app doesn’t need to upload or modify content then you should only request “clouddrive:read” access.
 You can choose to select either or both levels of access.
 For example, if you've built a photo printing app then you only need read access since you want to download all of the images from a customer account to let them view, select and print the photos from their Amazon Drive account.

 The content type you choose will determine what files your app will have access to in a customer’s account.
 You may choose access to images, videos, documents or everything.
 You are required to choose the correct content type your app needs access to and nothing more.

 The "Everything" content type provides your app with access to all files and folders within a customer's Amazon Drive account.
 Your app should not request this content type if it does not require access to all customer content.